alexiusvdt/code-review2/README.md

 ## Description
 A short survey that will help you on your programming journey.

-Check out the live [Portfolio Page](https://alexiusvdt.github.io/code-review2/)
+Check out the live [github pages site](https://alexiusvdt.github.io/code-review2/)

 ## Setup/Installation Requirements